wilsonyou/nebula/docs/manual-EN/import_data/nebula-importer-updated.md

 #### Edge

-Edge csv data file format is like the vertex description.
-But the difference with above vertex vid is source vertex vid, destination vertex vid and edge ranking.
+The edge csv data file format is similar to the vertex description.
+But the difference from above vertex VID is source vertex VID, destination vertex VID and edge ranking.

 Without label column, `src_vid`, `dst_vid` and `ranking` always are first three columns in csv data file.